 What Is the Purpose of a Prenuptial Agreement?

 A prenuptial agreement is meant to make the marriage run more smoothly, but it cannot solve every problem.
 Arizona law limits the scope of any premarital agreement to:

 Arizona prenuptial agreements can also designate responsibilities during the marriage.
-Some agreements specify the household duties and financial obligations of each spouse, and whether there will be children and how the children shall be raised.
+Some agreements specify the household duties and financial obligations of each spouse, whether there will be children, and how the children shall be raised.

 Updating your prenup with a postnuptial agreement after the marriage could help it survive a challenge in case of a divorce in the future.
 The parties to a premarital agreement are free to amend their prenup by signing a written agreement.
 They can also revoke the prenup which would terminate it.
 In either instance, consideration is not needed to make it enforceable.
 ARS § 25-204.

 Can You Get a Prenup After the Wedding?

 Some people wonder if can you get a prenup after you get married.
 The answer is no to a prenup agreement after marriage, but a postnuptial agreement after the marriage could help it survive a challenge in case of a divorce in the future.
 Contact us to learn more.